Every time you publish a post, you want it to be found on Google more than anything else.

 Check Rankings Of All of your Posts in list format.

 Go to the Squirrly menu and click on the performance analytics report tab.
 Here you will find all of your previously optimized posts and their rank on Google.
 Along with it, there is a keyword section that shows the targeted keyword you have optimized the post for.
-The rank you see here is the position of your posts on Google SERPs when that keyword is searched.
+The rank you see here is your posts on Google SERPs when that keyword is searched.

 You can also click on force recheck to refresh the position rank in the analytics report.

 - Keywords Briefcase